siteknower/sample02/README.md

 # Siteknower Viewer for Crystal Reports

 ## Description
-Siteknower is simple web service solution to deliver Crystal Reports to your web browser.
+Siteknower is simple web service solution to deliver Crystal Reports to a web browser.

 It is intended for developers who use Crystal Reports in their web or desktop solutions.